kristinemlarson/gnssrefl/docs/pages/sc_precourse.md

 <code>rinex2snr p038 2022 90 -orb rapid -archive sopac</code>

-**Next Step: Look at the reflection data for a single GNSS station**
+- Next Step: Look at the reflection data for a single GNSS station

-<code>quickLook</code> is a valuable tool for assesing a GNSS-IR site.
-We will start by using the
+<code>quickLook</code> is a module for assesing the reflections data from GNSS-IR site.
+We
-simplest request, which evaluates L1 GPS data using a standard azimuth/elevation angle mask:
+will start by using the simplest request, which evaluates L1 GPS data using a standard azimuth/elevation angle mask (i.e. all azimuths and elevation angles from 5-25 degrees:

 <code>quickLook p038 2022 90</code>